Clocaenog Forest Man: Subsequent investigations

 In June 2016, the police released a photograph of the victim's jawbone in the hope that dentists may recognise their dental work and therefore identify the victim.
 The police also announced that they were undertaking familial DNA research.

 On 26 September 2016, police released images showing how the man could have looked when he was alive at the ages of 50, 60 and 70 on the BBC Crimewatch programme.

 In March 2017, the police confirmed that they had been contacted by, and met with, serial killer Peter Moore following his claims that he knew the identity of Clocaenog Forest Man.
 Moore claimed in a letter that the victim was a mature student at Aberystwyth University who had disappeared in 1996.
 Moore did not disclose the victim's name but Daily Post journalists identified a Roger Evans of Bradeley near Stoke-on-Trent who disappeared on 16 January 1996, aged 46, during his first year at Aberystwyth University.
-It was later reported that his theory had been discounted by the police due to conflicting dates.
+Police ruled out this theory due to the victim's clothing being manufactured after Moore had already been arrested.

 In October 2017, police support officers and race marshals distributed leaflets to attendees of the 2017 Wales Rally GB.